 WSU Vancouver offers the Bachelor of Arts in Sociology (sociology major), as well as a sociology minor.
 The undergraduate degree in sociology is flexible enough to incorporate a variety of student interests, such as deviance and criminology, social welfare and social policy, work and occupations, environmental sociology, race and ethnic relations, gender and sexuality, and social inequality.
 We offer a variety of sociology courses every semester.

-Research interests of current Sociology faculty include gender, work and organizations (Professor Amy Wharton); aging and the life course, the military (Professor Alair Maclean); criminology, criminal justice system policies, race and ethnicity (Professor Clay Mosher ); social inequality more generally (Wharton, Maclean, Mosher); and globalization, environment, development, food and agriculture, and political economy (Professor Daniel Jaffee).
+Research interests of current Sociology faculty include gender, work and organizations (Professor Amy Wharton); aging and the life course, the military (Professor Alair Maclean); criminology, criminal justice system policies, race and ethnicity (Professor Clay Mosher ); and social inequality more generally (Wharton, Maclean, Mosher).